AmbiqAI/nnse/README.md

    ```
    You should see a GUI popping out.
    You might need to change the option `--tty` depending on your OS.
-   The option `Playback=True` means you want to play the enhanced speech on the other computer via internet.
+   The option `Playback=1` means you want to play the enhanced speech on the other computer via internet.
 You need to setup VLC player [here](docs/demo.pdf)
 7. On your GUI, prress `record` to start recording and `stop` to stop recording.
 8. Check the two recording files under `nnse/evb/audio_result/`.
    - `audio_raw.wav`: the raw PCM data from your mic.